Eastwood

 Mad River Run

-The Mad and our other rivers are vital to Five Rivers MetroParks’ commitment to outdoor recreation and conservation leadership efforts to protect our natural resources.
-Protection of our river corridors provides critical habitat for wildlife to thrive and for our community to discover the wonders of nature.
+The Mad River is vital to Five Rivers MetroParks’ commitment to outdoor recreation and conservation leadership efforts to protect the region’s natural resources.
+Protection of river corridors provides critical habitat for wildlife to thrive and for the community to discover the wonders of nature.

 Your regional recreation destination